mfkiwl/pyLabFEA/docs/_sources/readme.rst.txt

 ::

-   $ python setup.py install --user
+   $ python -m pip install .

 After this, the package can by imported into python scripts with